 At our meeting (or during our phone conversation) on (date), we discussed my child's (evaluation, eligibility, placement, IEP, services, etc.).
-I requested () . . . and was denied (or I was told the school intends to ) . . . but I have never received any information about this decision in writing.
-In accordance with the IDEA 2004 regulations, I am requesting prior written notice regarding (be very specific about the issue/decision you want the school to address.
+I requested (\\\\\\) and was denied (or I was told the school intends to \\\\\\) but I have never received any information about this decision in writing.
+In accordance with the IDEA regulations, I am requesting prior written notice regarding (be very specific about the issue/decision you want the school to address.
 Number the items if you have more than one issue.)
 According to Ohio's Operating Standards, prior written notice must include the following:

 - 1. A description of what the school is proposing or refusing to do; - 2.
 An explanation of why the school proposes or refuses this action; - 3.
 A description of any other options the school considered and the reasons why those options were rejected; - 4.
 A description of each evaluation procedure, test, record, or report the school used as a basis for this decision; - 5.
-A description of any other relevant factors that went into this decision; - Information on how I can obtain a copy of procedural safeguards available to me under the law and a full explanation of the safeguards, and - 7.
+A description of any other relevant factors that went into this decision; - Information on how I can obtain a copy of procedural safeguards available to me under the law and a full explanation of the safeguards; and, - 7.
 Information on sources I can contact for help in understanding the provisions of this rule.

-I look forward to receiving a detailed response to my request by (date).
-Thank you for your assistance.
+I look forward to receiving a detailed response to my request.
+Should you need to speak with me, my daytime telephone number is (give your phone number).
+Thank you.